arnie05/angularjs-rails/README.md

 # angularjs-rails

-DONT USE THIS YET.
-I HAVE NOT WRITTEN THE TESTS FOR IT.
 Angular.js!
 For Rails.
-What took so long?
+You Should Use It(TM)

 ## Rails 3.1